martinhristov90/terraformGithubKitchen/readme.md

 ### How to use it :

-- Create a file named `terraform.tfvars` and set the following variables in it :
+- Edit a file named `testing.tfvars` and set the following variables in it :
     ```
     github_token = "YOUR_GITHUB_TOKEN" # Token should have following rights : `repo admin:org admin:public_key admin:repo_hook admin:org_hook user delete_repo admin:gpg_key`.
     github_organization = "YOUR_ORG" # Name of your organization in which the repo to be created in.